hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 It is up to the server to decide how much precision to include in the ASCII values when generating CSV output.

-Clients programs interpreting the HAPI CSV stream are encouraged to use existing CSV parsing libraries to be able to interpret the full range of possible CSV values, including quoted commas and escaped quotes.
+Client programs interpreting the HAPI CSV stream are encouraged to use existing CSV parsing libraries to be able to interpret the full range of possible CSV values, including quoted commas and escaped quotes.
 However, it is expected that a simple CSV parser would probably handle more than 90% of known cases.

 #### 3.7.4.2 Binary